wimmalab/blog/_posts/2017-07-04-continuous-delivery-as-a-part-of-a-learning-experience.md

 image:
 author: Juho Pekki
 ---

-Continuous delivery as a part of a learning experience

 Technology business is nowatodays a game of speed.
 Companies roll out new products, services and features faster than ever before.
 DevOps, CI/CD practices and tools have made it possible to test and release the software automatically, that improves effiency, product quality and customer satisfaction.